evanbio/academic/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: A selection of R packages and bioinformatics tools I have developed for reproducible research and data visualization.
       filters:
         folders:
           - project